toghani/Google-keyword-rank-tracker/README.md

 ### Enable the API for use pygsheets
 1. Head over to the  [Google API Console](https://console.developers.google.com/).
 2. Create a new project by selecting My Project -> + button
-3. Search for 'Google Drive API', enable it.
+3. Search for 'Google Drive API', enable it. (and for Google sheet API)
 4. Head over to 'Credentials' (sidebar), click 'Create Credentials' -> 'Service Account Key'
 5. Select Compute Engine service default, JSON, hit create.
 6. Open up the JSON file, **share your spreadsheet with the "XXX-compute@developer.gserviceaccount.com" email listed.**